Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

 This target is ahead of schedule.
-In order to meet the 2035 goal, an average of 10 stream miles per year need to be reconnected to Long Island Sound.
-The initiative has been averaging 22.2 stream miles a year since 2015 and is 55.5 percent of the way toward meeting the goal of an additional 200 stream miles.
+In order to meet the 2035 target, an average of 10 stream miles per year from 2015-2034 need to be reconnected to restore 200 stream miles for fish passage to Long Island Sound.
+The initiative has so far reconnected 125.2 river miles, an average of 15.7 stream miles a year since 2015, and is 62.7 percent of the way toward meeting the target.

-Fish count data also can be found at the Connecticut River Salmon Association website and in the 2016 US Fish and Wildlife Association Connecticut River annual report.
+Fish count data also can be found at the Connecticut River Salmon Association website and in the 2016 U.S. Fish and Wildlife Service Connecticut River annual report.

 It is difficult to determine trends in stream miles reconnected.
 The number of miles reconnected from a single fishway or dam removal has nothing to do with the size of the dam, cost of the project, or river where the project is located.
 Furthermore, past performance of the restoration partners in terms of annual (or averaged) stream miles reconnected has no bearing on miles that will be reconnected in the near or distant future.